 freak out advise Arndis to call him away from her.. and later she and Kia call on the help of the Incubus (Milos Milos)…

-Also all but one copy of the film were lost – again there are conflicting events surrounding this – and it’s only copy was re-discovered in 1996 in Paris.
+Also, all but one copy of the film were lost – again there are conflicting events surrounding this – and it’s only copy was rediscovered in 1996 in Paris.
 The film itself has a stipulation from Stevens that the film should never to be dubbed, so it has been restored with subtitles.
-Shame they didn’t to this with Dorian Gray (1970) and other dubbed movies from this time.
+Shame they didn’t do this with Dorian Gray (1970) and other dubbed movies from this time.

 Weeper Rating: 😦 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 /10